January 14, 2016

 Students studying chemistry, physics, biology and geology get lab-in-a-box kits mailed to their homes.
 The kits are customized to SNHU's curriculum, and course design experts try to keep the cost under $100, so they are affordable.

-Instructor Fred Bernardin piloted the chemistry lab last spring, first practicing all the experiments himself and taking pictures of important steps to post in Blackboard.
+Instructor Fred Bernardin piloted the chemistry lab last spring, first practicing all the experiments himself and taking pictures of important steps to post in our online learning environment.

 Students test and compare the acidity of ketchup and salsa, use a homemade calorimeter to test the heat capacity of metals and make the volume of gasses expand and shrink.

 Environmental science student Scott Malusi, 44, of Shepherd, Michigan, is an environmental technician with an associate degree in chemistry.
 He was impressed with the chemistry kit, which contains a lot of the same equipment he uses at work.
 Real experiments, possible through online interactive learning tools, give students invaluable experience - even when they don't go as planned, says Malusi, who is now taking the biology class and lab.

 Recently Malusi was supposed to compare the rate of yeast growth on five different sweeteners by trapping and measuring the gas given off, but two of his yeast colonies grew so fast they overflowed their test tubes - and the gas escaped.

 With a lot of labs, they don't always go exactly as it's written out," he says.
 "That's part of what teaches you critical thinking - you have to figure out what went wrong."

 When students have problems with a lab, Bernardin says he supplies them with sample data so they still have something to analyze and can complete the module.

 "We recognize that not everything's going to go perfectly for you.
 The important thing is to get the connections and the understanding," says Bernardin, who is helping develop the new physics lab-in-a-box.